Many of you have concerns about exercising on Keto - why wouldn't you?

 We have been told for years that bodies and brains fuel of choice ~ is carbs.

 This is another one of those diet-subjects about which we have been badly misinformed.

 Not only are carbs unnecessary to exercising, but for most of us, it's better to exercise in Ketosis.

 Still, I remember my thought process before I started Keto.
 When I went for a run, I always had some candy before I went just to make sure I didn't have a heart attack or a stroke.
 (Because this is what I had been told to do in high school track, on the ski team and in the ARMY.)

 When I started Keto I was afraid of working out too hard the whole time because letting go of the "carb-is-the-best-fuel" idea was difficult.
 It had been drilled into my head.

-Since I have done all of this research and I have been doing exercise on Keto for almost two years, I can tell it is healthy to exercise on Keto, and fat is the best fuel.
+Since I have done all of this research and I have been doing exercise on Keto for over three years, I can tell it is healthy to exercise on Keto, and fat is the best fuel.

 You don't need to eat carbs to exercise